SzokeFerenc/CompGraph_MIT_6_837/README.md

 # CompGraph_MIT_6_837
 Repo for assignments of OpenCourseWare course Computer Graphics 6.837\
-This is freetime project for own educational purposes, if you notice something odd or wrong in the code please report it to me.\
+This is a freetime project for own educational purposes, if you notice something odd or wrong in the code please report it to me.\
-Only checked tasks are implemented.
+Only checked tasks are implemented!

 ## Assignment00